 Recommended by: Taylor Schlesinger – Nomads in Nature

-Helen, Georgia, is one of the most charming places to visit during Christmas in the USA.
+Helen, Georgia, is one of the most charming and best places to spend Christmas in the USA.
 The bustling alpine town is best known for its unique Bavarian architecture set against dense forests and mountains.
-Helen makes you feel like you’ve stepped into a fairytale or been transported to the cobblestone streets of one of Germany’s northern Bavarian towns
+Helen makes you feel like you’ve stepped into a fairytale or been transported to the cobblestone streets of one of Germany’s northern Bavarian towns.

 During the holidays, the charms of Helen shine, making it one of the most popular Christmas towns in the USA.